 Upper cabinets removed.
 Shelving installed above counter space is a popular trend for smaller kitchens.
-It opens up the space and provides convenient storage solution.
+It opens up the space and provides a convenient storage solution.

 Living room space turned into a dining room.
 Since the home has an addition used as a living room they were able to create a dining space in the old living room.

 Removed the bar area.
 The cabinets originally created an L-shaped counter space but it wasn’t very convenient.
 The Richards’ removed the bar area and added a small island.